ckohnke/SmokeSignals/README.md

 In all cases, the program will text the user back with the success or failure of the program.

 Dependencies:
-  - python googlevoice api.
-This api had to be modified to get it to play nice with Jython.
+  - python googlevoice API.
-  - no-swag toolkit: personal java toolkit that includes wrapping classes for encryption and decryption.
+  - no-swag toolkit: personal Java toolkit that includes wrapping classes for encryption and decryption.
-  - twitter4j: Twitter api used for posting to Twitter
+  - twitter4j: Twitter API used for posting to Twitter.

-NOTE: The googlevoice python api used in this code had to be modified to compile.
-Good luck.
+NOTE: The googlevoice python API used in this code had to be modified to compile.
+Good luck. lib/googlevoice contains the modified version of the API.